IvanDerlich/fakebook/README.md

 # TheNewFacebook

-    A brief description of what this project is about
+    This project is about building a facebook replica with just the core functionality: basic user functionality plus posting, commenting and adding friends

 ## Resources